Academi-fy/backend/README.md

     > Replace the values with your own.

+4. Run the following command to generate the Prisma client:

+    ```bash
+    npx prisma generate
+    ```

-4. Install docker and run the following npm script to start the database:
+5. Install docker and run the following npm script to start the database:

     ```bash
     npm run db:dev:up